Curated Threat Intelligence,

 Get an API token

-Register with your email, verify the link we send from info@zedmos.net, sign in, and mint a Bearer token that unlocks every /v1/feeds/* endpoint above.
+Register with your email + password.
+An admin will review and approve manually (no verification email yet).
+Once approved you can sign in and mint a Bearer token that unlocks every /v1/feeds/* endpoint above.
 Tokens are shown once — keep them safe.

 Sign in to Zedmos CTI